Gunsobal/Xmlary/README.md

 # Xmlary
 A collection of helper classes I've made to simplify my workflow when using lots of XML with php.
+This is also my first test at creating a php package.

 Currently lacks some polish and some usability improvements before I'm comfortable releasing a v.1 but it is usable in its current state.